Daily Motivation for Retirees Who Want To Live Their Best Life!

 Word of Wisdom:

-“Gratitude doesn’t change what you have.
-It changes how you see it.”
+“Gratitude changes how you see your life.”

-8. Give Yourself Permission to Rest Without Guilt
+8. Allow Yourself to Rest

 9. Keep Something Exciting on Your Horizon